This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Hoop Size

 You must match the hoop size to your target species.
-A small, teardrop-shaped trout net is practically useless if you are chasing large, aggressive barramundi or heavy Murray cod.
+A small, teardrop-shaped trout net is practically useless if you are chasing large, aggressive barramundi or heavy cod.
 Always err on the side of a slightly larger hoop than you think you might need; it is much easier to scoop a small fish with a large net than to try and squeeze a trophy catch into a net that is too small.
+Have a quick look at the current and most recent options on Amazon for the Hoop Size.

 Foldability and Storage

-Space is often at a premium, especially if you are packing your vehicle for a long, extended trip alongside your bulky camping gear and heavy 4x4/Overlanding/Touring.
+Space is often at a premium, especially if you are packing your vehicle for a long, extended trip alongside your bulky camping gear and heavy 4×4/Overlanding/Touring.
 Look for nets with collapsible hoops or telescopic handles that pack down neatly and securely for transport without taking up valuable cargo room.
+Have a quick look at the current and most recent options on Amazon for the Foldability and Storage.

 Weight Capacity